Kemark Cariño: Aomori Wat's (2021–2022)

 On July 21, 2021, Kemark signed with the Aomori Wat's, competing in the second division of Japan's B.League.
 Although he had two years of eligibility left with San Beda, he stated that family was the main reason for signing with Aomori in a statement to Tiebreaker Times.

 Post B-League and pre-PBA stints (2022–2023)

 Cariño then returned to domestic basketball in the PBA D-League, playing for the Marinerong Pilipino Skippers.
 Kemark also had a brief stint with Pegasus Brunei before joining the Zamboanga Valientes for the 2023 ABL Invitational.

 After the ABL Invitational, Kemark entered the Maharlika Pilipinas Basketball League, playing for the Muntinlupa Cagers.
 Mid-season, however, he moved to the Nueva Ecija Rice Vanguards.
 In sixteen games in the MPBL, he averaged 7.3 points and 8 rebounds alongside 1.6 blocks per game.

-Terrafirma Dyip (2023–present)
+Terrafirma Dyip (2023–2025)

-Cariño was selected 13th overall by the Terrafirma Dyip during the PBA season 48 draft.
+At 6′8½, Cariño was selected 13th overall by the Terrafirma Dyip during the PBA season 48 draft.
 He was selected to the PBA All-Defensive Team after averaging 6.7 points, 4.8 rebounds, and 1.8 blocks in his first season in the PBA.

+Barangay Ginebra San Miguel (2026–present)

+On February 27, 2026, Cariño was traded to Barangay Ginebra San Miguel in exchange for Ben Adamos.